yasglobal/schema-for-article/readme.txt

 * Is simple to install: plug-and-play, no need to configure anything.

 === Compatibility ===
-This version requires php 5.4 for some options of json_encode.
-If you encounter any problems with the plugin you should check your website php version.
+This version requires PHP 5.4 for some options of json_encode.
+If you encounter any problems with the plugin you should check your website PHP version.

 === Filter ===